jeboysuganob15-create/Rex-Galigao/README.md

 ---

 ### GENDER EQUALITY REPORTING AND INCLUSION MONITORING SYSTEM (GERIMS)
-A PHP & MySQL-based reporting system with custom CSS for UI.
-Designed to handle report submissions, categorization, and admin responses with accurate database integration.
+This project introduces a Gender Equality Reporting and Inclusion Monitoring System — a secure web-based application built with PHP, MySQL, and custom CSS for a clear, user-friendly interface.
+The platform allows individuals to easily submit gender-related concerns or problems online, while institutions can monitor, evaluate, and improve inclusivity in a structured way.
+Reports are organized into categories for better clarity, and administrators can review submissions, respond directly, and track progress through accurate database integration.
+The goal is to create a transparent and accountable system that not only handles reports efficiently but also supports meaningful action toward gender equality.

 **Repository:** [GERIMS Reporting System](https://github.com/jeboysuganob15-create/Rex-Galigao)